Case study: Eating food offered at a Hindu shrine

 -- Howard Culbertson,

-The significance of consuming prasadam lies in the belief that it not only nourishes the body.
+The significance of consuming prasadam food lies in the belief that it not only nourishes the body.
 It also purifies the soul.
 By partaking in prasadam, devotees express their devotion, gratitude, and reverence to the deity.
-It is believed that consuming prasadam can bring spiritual benefits, such as blessings, protection, and spiritual growth.
+It is believed that consuming prasadam can bring blessings, protection, and spiritual growth.

-Additionally, prasadam is often considered to be free from impurities and negative energies because it is offered with pure intentions and devotion.
+Additionally, prasadam food is often considered to be free from impurities and negative energies because it has been offered with pure intentions and devotion.